Last updated: 21 June 2026

 The day trading trap

-Because my Robinhood account is a margin account with under $25,000 in it, I am subject to the US Pattern Day Trader (PDT) rule.
+Because my Robinhood account is a margin account with under $25,000 in it, I am subject to the US Pattern Day Trader rule.
 That rule caps you at three day trades within a rolling five-business-day period.
-Autopilot triggered this restriction multiple times over the nine months.
+Over the ten months in this Autopilot app review, Autopilot triggered the restriction several times.
 The result was temporary freezes on my account.
-The first time it happened, it looked like Autopilot was simply stuck.
-Trades sat in limbo for days before completing.
+The first time, it looked like Autopilot was simply stuck, with trades sitting in limbo for days.
 Once you understand what is happening, it feels less alarming.
-However, it is a real friction point that Autopilot does not warn you about clearly enough.
+Even so, it is a real friction point that Autopilot does not flag clearly enough.

 Practical tips for UK users

-After nine months of trial and error, here are the things I wish I had known from day one.
-First, always check your available balance in the Robinhood app rather than Autopilot.
-The balance sync between the two apps can lag.
-Second, wait for one folio to finish trading before initiating the next, to avoid bottlenecks.
-Third, the stock blacklist feature in Autopilot is genuinely useful.
-My JPMorgan Personal Investing portfolio already exposes me to Tesla, so I blocked Tesla in Autopilot to avoid doubling up.
+After ten months of trial and error, here are the things I wish I had known from day one.
+First, always check your available balance in the Robinhood app rather than Autopilot, because the balance sync between the two can lag.
+Second, wait for one folio to finish trading before starting the next, so you avoid bottlenecks.
+Third, the stock blacklist feature is genuinely useful.
+My JPMorgan portfolio already exposes me to Tesla, so I blocked Tesla in Autopilot to avoid doubling up.
 Adding and removing stocks is easy.

 Value for money

-The $99.99 annual fee is reasonable if you are investing enough to make it proportionally small.
-On my starting pot of $1,500, that was roughly 6.7% eaten by fees in year one alone.
+The $99.99 annual fee is reasonable only if you invest enough to make it proportionally small.
+On my starting pot of $1,500, that was roughly 6.7% gone to fees in year one alone.
 That is steep.
-As I have added more each month, the effective fee percentage has dropped.
-However, it still needs factoring in.
-On top of that, you are paying Robinhood's FX spread on every GBP deposit, plus whatever Wise charges for the annual subscription payment.
-The all-in cost for a UK investor is higher than it first appears.
+As I have added more each month, the effective percentage has dropped.
+Even so, it still needs factoring in.
+On top of that, you pay Robinhood's FX spread on every GBP deposit, plus whatever Wise charges for the subscription payment.
+Consequently, the all-in cost for a UK investor is higher than it first looks.
+If fees and FX matter to you, my breakdown of the cheapest investment apps and their FX fees is worth a read.

 Investor protection: what UK users need to know

 This point is easy to overlook.
-While Robinhood UK is regulated by the FCA (FRN: 823590), your securities and cash sit with Robinhood Securities LLC in the United States.
-As a result, your investments are protected by the US Securities Investor Protection Corporation (SIPC) up to $500,000 (including $250,000 for cash).
+While Robinhood UK is regulated by the FCA (FRN: 823590), your securities and cash actually sit with Robinhood Securities LLC in the United States.
+As a result, your investments are protected by the US Securities Investor Protection Corporation (SIPC) up to $500,000, including $250,000 for cash.
 They are not protected by the UK's Financial Services Compensation Scheme.
-The FSCS, which currently protects up to £85,000 for investment claims, does not apply to your Robinhood brokerage holdings.
+So the FSCS does not apply to your Robinhood brokerage holdings, and Autopilot, being US-based, sits outside that safety net entirely.

 Honest critical observations

-Even with my recent gains, I have plenty of genuine criticisms.
-First, the gap between Autopilot's headline numbers and what real users actually experience feels misleading.
-New users see big trailing return figures and assume that translates to their portfolio.
-As my own numbers show, it rarely does.
+Even with a healthy Inverse Cramer, I have plenty of genuine criticisms.
+First, the gap between Autopilot's headline numbers and what real users bank still feels misleading.
+New users see big trailing figures and assume they will get the same.
+As my own ten-month record shows, they rarely will.

 Second, copying equity trades only is a fundamental limitation.
-The politicians, hedge fund managers, and traders whose folios you follow often make their real money through options, derivatives, and other complex instruments.
-None of that is available to copy.
-So you are getting a watered-down version of their strategy.
-If Autopilot ever offered options copy trading, that would be a genuinely compelling upgrade.
+The politicians and managers behind these folios often make their real money through options and derivatives.
+None of that is available to copy, so you get a watered-down version of the strategy.
+The Jim Simons folio was the clearest example, which is partly why I sold it.

 Third, the "Pelosi" branding now feels stale.
-Nancy Pelosi has retired from Congress, so the folio is really a generic congressional tracker.
-Keeping her name on it benefits Autopilot's marketing more than it informs investors.
+Nancy Pelosi has retired, so the folio is really a generic congressional tracker.
+Keeping her name on it flatters the marketing more than it informs investors.
+Finally, the volatility I keep seeing is not a feature; rather, it is a warning to anyone without the temperament to sit through the dips.

 The verdict

 Autopilot is a brilliant concept wrapped in a genuinely well-designed app.
-The idea of democratising access to the trading strategies of politicians and legendary investors is compelling.
-The execution on the design front is slick.
-However, the reality for UK investors is messier.
-You need two apps running in tandem, a Wise account for currency management, and the patience to deal with trade delays, notification overload, day trading freezes, and returns that can swing 10 to 20 percentage points in a single month.
+The idea of opening up the trading strategies of politicians and legendary investors is compelling, and the execution on the design front is slick.
+However, the reality for UK investors stays messier.
+You need two apps running in tandem, a Wise account for currency, and the patience to handle trade delays, notification overload, day-trading freezes and returns that can swing 10 to 20 points in a month.

-In my experience, a properly managed, auto-balanced portfolio (such as JPMorgan Personal Investing) has worked better for me, especially within an ISA wrapper.
-Even after Autopilot's strong May, my JPM portfolio is still comfortably ahead in raw return terms over the same nine-month window.
-It also got there with no monthly fiddling, no FX spreads, no day trading freezes, and full ISA protection.
-Over time, that quiet consistency matters far more than a hot month on Autopilot.
+In my experience, a properly managed, auto-balanced portfolio such as JPMorgan Personal Investing has simply worked better for me, especially inside an ISA.
+Even after a strong run on the Inverse Cramer, my JPM portfolio is comfortably ahead over the same window, with no monthly fiddling, no FX spreads and full ISA protection.
+For balance, FCA-regulated UK alternatives like Lightyear and Trading 212 are also worth a look if you want to invest without the dual-app gymnastics.

-Is Autopilot worth trying right now?
+So, is Autopilot worth trying right now?
 Cautiously, at best.
-It is fun, educational, and a great conversation starter.
-As a serious core investment strategy for UK-based investors, the friction, fees, and volatility make it hard to justify.
-If you do try it, many people who try copy-trading keep it to a small part of their portfolio rather than a core holding, but that's a personal call.
-Above all, do not expect either the headline numbers or your current month's gains to be representative of what comes next.
+It is fun, educational and a great conversation starter.
+As a serious core strategy for UK investors, though, the friction, fees and volatility make it hard to justify.
+Many people who try copy trading keep it to a small slice of their portfolio rather than a core holding, but that is a personal call.
+Above all, do not expect either the headline numbers or this month's gains to be representative of what comes next.

 Cool Factor